top of page

 • Second, spouses, children, unmarried sons, and daughters (older than 21) of Permanent Residents.

-• Third, married sons and daughters (older than 21) of U.S. citizens.
+• Third, married sons and daughters (aged 21 or older) of U.S. citizens.

 • Fourth, brothers and sisters of adult U.S. citizens.